mulesoft-assets/template-sfdc2db-account-migration/README.md

 ### Running on Mule ESB stand alone  <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties](../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 Once your app is all set and started, there is no need to do anything else.
-The application will poll SalesForce to know if there are any newly created or updated objects and synchronice them.
+The application will poll Salesforce to know if there are any newly created or updated objects and synchronice them.

 ## Running on CloudHub <a name="runoncloudhub"/>